 1. The Losada Ratio Creates Flourishing (or Floundering)

 What we get from a relationship can be summarized by the Losada Ratio.
-When the sum of the positives (encouragement, appreciation, smiles) are three times greater than the sum of the negatives (criticism, contempt, defensiveness, stonewalling), a relationship is significantly more likely to flourish.
+When the sum of the positives (encouragement, appreciation, smiles) is three times greater than the sum of the negatives (criticism, contempt, defensiveness, stonewalling), a relationship is significantly more likely to flourish.
 Dr. Gottman, a marriage scientist, claims he can predict the likelihood of divorce between two spouses with a 94% success rate based solely on this ratio!

 The average person has a Losada ratio of 1.9 (below optimal): one-third of their comments are negative.
 So … if we want our relationship with average individuals to flourish (or negative ones like me 🙂 ), what should we do?
 Complain that they're not positive enough; that they don't appreciate us enough; that they don't give enough to the relationship?
 NO. Doing so will only make matters worse.
 The best course of action is to give away our own happiness.